rdkcentral/Lightning/docs/RenderEngine/Shaders/Perspective.md

 ## Setters

 ### rx
-You can the rotate the texture over the X-axis with a `float`.
+You can rotate the texture over the X-axis with a `float`.
 Expected input is the degrees in radians.

 ### ry
-You can the rotate the texture over the Y-axis with a `float`.
+You can rotate the texture over the Y-axis with a `float`.
 Expected input is the degrees in radians.

 ### z
 You can position the texture on the X-axis with a `float`.
 Expected input is the degrees in radians.